Dark Energy with Logarithmic Cosmological Fluid: Introduction

-In Sec.
-2, we construct a quintessence model with four scalar fields which can produce the dark energy behavior of (\ref{ded}) at very low energy.
+In the next sections, we show that Eq. (\ref{ded}) can be realized within a couple of quintessence models at very low energy.
+In Section II, we construct a quintessence model with four scalar fields that can produce the dark energy behavior of Eq. (\ref{ded}).
 An explicit form of the potential in terms of the scalar field in the scalar-dominated region is given.
-In sec.
-3, we consider a generalized quintessence model where the explicit construction can be extended to matter-dominated epoch.
-In Sec.
-4, a critical analysis of the generalized quintessence model is performed.
-Sec.
-5 contains conclusion and discussions.
+In Section III, we consider a generalized quintessence model where the explicit construction can be extended to the matter-dominated epoch.
+In Section.
+IV, a critical analysis of the generalized quintessence model is performed.
+Section V contains conclusions and discussions.